Well, a lot happened since my last post.

 Also, I've never found any info about the automatic signing tool and so questions arise when the dynamics are a bit more complex.
 For example, if a team is developing an app, and everyone uses the automatic signing, what happens to the ios distribution cert which requires the correct private key that Xcode doesn't store on the servers automatically? (more on later if you didn't understand this).

 And the continuous integration?
-The cli tools to build apps still work with automatic signing? etc. etc.
+Do the cli tools to build apps still work with automatic signing? etc. etc.

 - Identifiers (also called App Ids)